Site icon Circuit Ideas for You

 Buzzer1

-This is simple overheating alarm it watches heat making things like motor or inverter.
+To begin with, when device get too hot this alarm make beep sound and LED start blinking; also this is simple overheating alarm it watches heat making things like motor or inverter.

-It uses small circuit with 555 IC and a low power type.
+Also, it uses small circuit with 555 IC and a low power type.

-If temperature is normal then thermistor keep pin 4 low and then circuit goes off with no sound from the buzzer.
+If temperature is normal then thermistor keep pin 4 low and then circuit goes OFF with no sound from the buzzer.

 But if temperature goes high and thermistor resistance goes down it gives power to pin 4 and then circuit gets ON and alarm start working.